oguzkaansari/Inventory_Management_App/README.md

 # Java Servlet Web Applicaiton

- This web application is designed for Inventory Management with Hibernate.
+ This web application is designed as an inventory management system for trading companies.

 ## Login Info